uheal/machine-translation-models/README.md

 Help enhance the effectiveness of medical translations in uhealAI!
 We welcome:
 - Feedback on model performance.
 - Suggestions for model improvement.
-- Contributions to our dataset, particularly in underrepresented languages.
+- Contributions to datasets, specifically in underrepresented languages.

 ## Contact